Living on My Own

-"Living on My Own" is a song by British singer Freddie Mercury, originally included on his first solo album, Mr. Bad Guy (1985).
-It was released as a single (backed with "My Love Is Dangerous") in September 1985 in the United Kingdom, where it peaked at number 50.
+"Living on My Own" is a song written and performed by British singer-songwriter Freddie Mercury, originally included on his first solo album, Mr. Bad Guy (1985).
+It was released as a single (backed with "My Love Is Dangerous") on 2 September 1985 by CBS in the United Kingdom, where it peaked at number 50.
 The July 1985 release in the United States had "She Blows Hot and Cold" as its B-side.

-Eight years later, in 1993, "Living on My Own" was remixed and re-released to widespread chart success.
+Eight years later, in 1993, "Living on My Own" was remixed by Belgian producers No More Brothers and re-released to widespread chart success.
 The song's lyrics reflect Mercury's longstanding admiration for Greta Garbo, whose quotations are featured prominently in the lyrics.
+The accompanying music video was directed by Hannes Rossacher and Rudi Dolezal, and features footage of Mercury's 39th birthday celebration at a nightclub in Munich, West Germany.

 1993 No More Brothers' Mix version

-On 19 July 1993, almost two years after Mercury's death, the No More Brothers Mix of "Living on My Own" was released.
-This remix reached number one in the UK, Ireland, and France (for 15 weeks), becoming Mercury's first solo number-one hit.
-Meanwhile, in the United States, the 1993 version was not officially released.
+On 19 July 1993, almost two years after Mercury's death, the No More Brothers Mix of "Living on My Own" was released by Parlophone.
+This remix, produced by Serge Ramaekers, Colin Peter and Carl Ward, reached number one in the UK, Ireland, and France, becoming Mercury's first solo number-one hit.
+In the US, the 1993 version was not officially released.
 It remained at the top for two weeks on the British charts.
+Mercury was given a posthumous award for International Hit of the Year with "Living On My Own" at the Ivor Novello Awards in May 1994.

 Critical reception

-Tom Ewing of Freaky Trigger felt that Mercury "sounds terrific over house music".
+Tom Ewing of Freaky Trigger stated that Mercury "sounds terrific over house music".
 Pan-European magazine Music & Media wrote that the Belgian dance producers "picked up a Mercury vocal track, put it on top of sequencers—with surprising results—and made a local top 10 hit out of it".
+Music & Media editor Robbert Tilli complimented it as a "inventive dance remix" by production company Say No More.
 John Kilgo from The Network Forty said that "hitting you over the head like a hammer, the harmony-laden hook compliments (sic) an uptempo groove".
-A reviewer from Sandwell Evening Mail declared it as "a stunning Euro-style remix".
+A reviewer from Sandwell Evening Mail named it "a stunning Euro-style remix".